 2. Paralysis from the Neck Down

-A C3 spinal cord injury results in quadriplegia, which is paralysis of the arms, trunk, and legs.
+A C3 spinal cord injury results in quadriplegia, which refers to paralysis of the arms, trunk, and legs.

 Depending on the severity of your spinal cord injury, you may be able to move and/or feel sensation below your level of injury.

 However, in the case of a complete C3 SCI, individuals experience paralysis from the neck down and require full-time caregiver assistance.

 3. Differences in Body Composition